mccoyJosh/ClassInfo/SDEV140/M06/Day1/1_GUI/3_widgets.md

 - The first thing we did was add methods.
 The two methods here make the image quality of the picture worse and then re-add it to the grid.
   If we don't re-add it to the grid, the changes are never displayed.
-- Once we have the methods in place, we just need to tell the buttons to call those methods.
-We use the keyword parameter `command=` to do this.
+- Once we have the methods in place, we just need to tell the buttons to call, aka **BIND**, those methods.
+We use the keyword parameter
+  `command=` to do this.
 Here we can see we are doing `command=self.make_cat_quality_worse` and `command=self.make_cat_quality_original`.
   When we do this, make sure you pass the function as a variable, as in, don't include the () as part of the function.
   This is also a place where an anonymous function could be utilized if you so pleased.